paulsingh/paulsingh.github.io/public-speaking-course.md

 * Part 4: Learning how to tweak and iterate your talks
 * Part 5: Booking yourself solid (and how to get organizers to pay for you)

-#Community
-Because there is a community component to this course, enrollment closes at 11:59p EST (GMT-4) on Monday, September 21, 2015.
-I may never offer this course again, so don't miss your chance to enroll.

 <h1 align="center"><strong>Sign up now.</strong></h1>

 <!-- Begin MailChimp Signup Form -->